jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 ### Normal Speed

 In a normal situation, normal speed for computation is top speed, and normal speed for a playable medium is the normal speed to play the medium.
 But you can indicate an alternate normal speed.
 If you are reviewing a playable medium, that you might be needing to look at in slow motion, you can make slow motion the normal speed.
 In that case __Play__ means going in slow motion, and __Faster__ means it is going faster than the normal rate of slow motion.
 If you are debugging, you might also set the normal speed of computation to slower.
-In that case you can visually follow the execution of the procedures.
+In that case you can visually follow the execution of the commands.
 This normal rate of slow motion might also be the barrier for what the states __Slower__ and __Faster__ might consider the average speed.